Does Your Website SEO Protect You?

 SEO Strategy Summary

-This is a list of 15 items that could be indicators that your SEO strategy is not working well.
+This list of 15 items could be indicators that your SEO strategy is not working well.
 Perhaps, you have more than one sign that things are not working as well as they could be.
 If so, determine what kinds of changes you need to make.
 Get some help if you need it.
 Performance in search has technical aspects to it and content marketing – content creation aspects.

 Establish clear and easy to measure goals.
 Evaluate your new strategy after six months.
 Make additional changes as necessary.
-It is a constant exercise in measuring to goals and objectives and then adjusting and measuring again.
+It is a constant exercise in measuring performance to goals and objectives and then adjusting and measuring again.
 This is just like any other aspect of your business.

 You may also be interested in my step-by-step Content Marketing Tutorial Series.
 A great deal of SEO performance has to do with content.